in

 • Good garden companions for Chelone include Aconitum, Anemone hybrida, Astilbe, Cimicifuga, Geranium, Hemerocallis.

-Where to Plant Chelone
+Where to plant Chelone

 • Plant pink turtlehead in full sun in wet regions.
 Plant in partial shade in drier conditions.